Question: When were you established?

 - Evidence for Eras

 - The Truth about Matthew 18

 In addition to these topics, the Eternal Church of God is generally more liberal when it comes to dealing with people.
-We realize that each person is at a different level in his spiritual growth and we therefore do not condemn those who might be considered weak in the faith, but rather encourage them to study the Scriptures and to grow in grace and knowledge.
-This is part of the reason that we host a question and answer period session after each weekly Sabbath service in which members can ask questions and comment on the sermon without fear of repercussion.
+We realize that each person is at a different level in his spiritual growth and we therefore do not condemn those who some might consider weak in the faith, but rather encourage them to study the Scriptures and to grow in grace and knowledge.
+This is part of the reason that we host a question and answer session after each weekly Sabbath service in which members can ask questions and comment on the sermon without fear of repercussion.

 Question: What is the purpose of the question and answer period after services?